 - Flexible furloughing will be allowed in addition to full-time furloughing

-- There will be no employer contribution to wages for hours not worked.
-Employers will only be asked to cover National Insurance and Employer pension contributions for hours not worked.
+- Employers will continue to be asked to cover National Insurance and Employer pension contributions for hours not worked.

 More info can be found HERE.